thosgood/this-weeks-finds/markdown/101-151/week134.md

 week134

-My production of \"This Week\'s Finds\" has slowed to a trickle as I\'ve been struggling to write up a bunch of papers.
+My production of "This Week's Finds" has slowed to a trickle as I've been struggling to write up a bunch of papers.
 Deadlines, deadlines!
-I hate deadlines, but when you write things for other people, or with other people, that\'s what you get into.
-I\'ll do my best to avoid them in the future.
-Now I\'m done with my chores and I want to have some fun.
+I hate deadlines, but when you write things for other people, or with other people, that's what you get into.
+I'll do my best to avoid them in the future.
+Now I'm done with my chores and I want to have some fun.

 I spent last weekend with a bunch of people talking about quantum gravity in a hunting lodge by a lake in Minnowbrook, New York:

-1\) Minnowbrook Symposium on Space-Time Structure, program and transparencies of talks available at
+1) Minnowbrook Symposium on Space-Time Structure, program and transparencies of talks available at
 <http://www.phy.syr.edu/research/he_theory/minnowbrook/#PROGRAM>